Close

 Step 3: Complete Application Forms

-Fill out forms through Argentina's online immigration system or download paper applications.
+Fill out forms through the National Directorate of Migrations portal for AVE applications, or download paper applications from consular offices for traditional visas.
 Double-check all entries for accuracy, as incorrect information can lead to delays or rejection.
 Save digital copies and print required documents clearly.

 Step 4: Schedule and Attend Appointment